Byont-Ventures/smart-contract-analysis-tools/DeepDive.md

 At the end there is one path that has a failing assert.
 The path condition (`PC`) there is `X > Y && Y > X`.
 Note the left side of the `&&` is from the first branch while the right side is from the second branch.

 To see if this branch can actually be reached is done with an SMT checker.
 We saw in the example of the SMT checker already how to do simple checks in z3.
 Running the following code in the [online tool](https://microsoft.github.io/z3guide/playground/Freeform%20Editing) again results in `unsat`.
-Meaning that the path is not reachable.
+Meaning that the path is not reachable and thus we know that the loop does what it is expected to do.

 ```z3
 (declare-const X Int)